JuliaGraphics/Luxor.jl/docs/src/howto/geometrytools.md

 `BoundingBox` holds two points, the opposite corners of a bounding box.

+You can make a BoundingBox from:

+- the current drawing
+- two points
+- a text string
+- an existing polygon
+- a stored path
+- a table or table cell

-You can make a BoundingBox from the current drawing, two points, a text string, an existing polygon, a stored path, by modifying an existing one, or from calls to functions such as `circle` or `box`.
+and by modifying an existing bounding box, or using the results of functions such as `circle()` or `box()`.

 [`BoundingBox`](@ref) without arguments defines an extent that encloses the drawing (assuming that the origin is at the